rpellerin/dotfiles/README.md

 10. Make sure nothing happens when you close the lid (in both plugged mode or battery mode): no sleep mode, no turning off.

-11. [Finally, block some domains to protect youself while using the Web](http://blog.romainpellerin.eu/yes-privacy-matters.html) (read the section "Further Reading").
+11. [Finally, you might want to protect your privacy even further](http://blog.romainpellerin.eu/yes-privacy-matters.html) (read the section "Further Reading").

 ## Optional stuff